tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 The Tendermint block header includes a number of hashes, each providing an anchor for some type of proof about the blockchain.
-The `ValidatorsHash` enables quick verification of the validator set, the `DataHash` gives quick verification of the transactions included in the block, etc.
+The `ValidatorsHash` enables quick verification of the validator set, the `DataHash` gives quick verification of the transactions included in the block.

 The `AppHash` is unique in that it is application specific, and allows for application-specific Merkle proofs about the state of the application.